coreeng/core-platform-docs/content/app/how-tos/debug-cloud-access-issues.md

 ## Validate configuration

-To get you started, ensure you've followed the [access cloud infrastructure documentation](../../../app/accessing-cloud-infra)
+To get you started, ensure you've followed the [access cloud infrastructure documentation](../../../app/accessing-cloud-infra).
 Having done that we can start debugging.

 ### Check tenant configuration

-Go to the `platform-environments` repo and ensure your tenant has it is properly configured.
+Go to the `platform-environments` repo and ensure your tenant has cloud access properly configured.

 ```yaml
 cloudAccess: